-If you are double gunning or using a loader whilst shooting with us, then you loader will always have a cartridge bag and will generally prefer to use his/her own bag.
+Cartridge Bags: If you are double gunning or using a loader whilst shooting with us, then your loader will always have a cartridge bag and will generally prefer to use his/her own bag.
 However, if you are shooting without a loader then you will need a good bag, capable of holding at least 100 cartridges – just in case you’re in the pound seat on a drive!

-You hearing is essential and we therefore strongly advise that you always wear hearing protection when shooting.
-We always have soft disposable ear plugs to hand, but would recommend that you buy some good quality ear defenders too.
-You can either get plugs that go into you ear or the phones which go over your head.
+Ear Defenders: Your hearing is essential and we therefore strongly advise that you always wear hearing protection when shooting.
+We always have soft disposable ear plugs to hand, but would recommend that you buy some quality ear defenders too.
+You can either get plugs that go into your ear or the phones which go over your head.

 Our Venue provider has eight shooting estates across the United Kingdom and offers some of the best pheasant and partridge shooting in England and Wales.
 From the 17th century royal homes to their mountains and valleys, all of our English shooting estates will test even the best of shotgunners with their terrain, mystic and natural beauty.